tianling019/MUSE-Annotation-Semiautomated-Transfer/README.md

 # MUSE-Annotation-Semiautomated-Transfer
 Matlab code and sample data for semi-automatic tumor annotation transfer from H&amp;E to MUSE images for intraoperative margin detection.

+73.jpg is the annotated H&E image
+73no.jpg is the original (unannotated) H&E image 73_forH&E.jpg is the original MUSE image, for registration outline73.m is the MATLAB code for registration